10 Best Plants for Container Gardening

 Very Berry Creeping Wintergreen

 Very Berry creeping wintergreen (Gaultheria procumbens) is a tender perennial that’s hardy in Zones 6-9 but can be grown as an annual elsewhere.
 Very Berry offers glossy, dark leaves—the perfect backdrop for small, white, bell-shaped flowers in summer and bright-red, aromatic berries in early fall.
-The foliage later turns purplish, adding another bit of visual interest, so it’s great for container gardening.
+The foliage later turns purplish, adding another bit of visual interest, so it’s great for container gardening and is one of the best plants for pots outdoors.
 Available from Stokes Seeds.